 There are many factors to bear in mind when considering what happens to your estate, and making a will is especially important if:

-You have children or dependants who can’t care for themselves.
+- You have children or dependents who can’t care for themselves.
 Not having a will could mean doubts about who will take care or provide for them if you die.

 Your solicitor can also advise you on how inheritance tax affects what you own.